 A small, socially-distanced group included the Head Master Mr Stuart McPherson, Abbot Luke plus representatives of Tim Ronalds Architects, W.Stirland Ltd and Synergy Construction.
 Mr McPherson thanked all those involved in the project before Abbot Luke blessed the building, all those who have worked on it and all who will work in it.

-The building is due to open in Autumn Term 2021.
+The building is due to open during the 2021-22 academic year.
 It will include a new school library and a small auditorium for all pupils, and the Sixth Form Centre will provide seminar rooms, study and social spaces for our Sixth Form pupils.
 The centre is an extraordinary gift to the School from a former Worth student, Lord Spencer of Alresford (Butler House ’73).

 The main image shows Abbot Luke performing a ceremonial duty at the Topping Out.